19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 [Act 9 of 2014 wef 25/03/2014]

-“railway premises” means any area, space or building owned or occupied by the Authority which is designed, equipped or set apart for the carriage of passengers by train or for affording facilities incidental to the carriage of passengers by train (but not any railway commuter facility) and includes any train on such premises;
+“railway premises” means any area, space or building owned or occupied by the Authority which is designed, equipped or set apart for the carriage of passengers by train or for affording facilities incidental to the carriage of passengers by train (but not any railway commuter facility unless expressly included) and includes any train on such premises;

 [Act 9 of 2014 wef 25/03/2014]

+[Act 38 of 2018 wef 02/01/2019]

 “rapid transit system” means any railway line, or a combination of 2 or more railway lines, and any part thereof comprised in that line or those lines set up or intended to be set up under this Act to meet the transport requirements of the public and includes the Mass Rapid Transit system set up under the repealed Act;